 The ACS Pharmacology & Translational Science scope includes:

-- The full range of pharmacology research from basic and molecular sciences to translational preclinical studies
+- A broad spectrum of biological sciences —from basic and molecular sciences to translational preclinical studies

 - Clinical studies that address novel mechanisms of action

-- Methodological papers that drive innovation and advance translational research
+- Methodological papers that provide innovation and advance translation

 If you have a question about whether your research fits in the journal’s scope, please send a pre-submission inquiry to email@example.com.